cofresilab/cofresilab.github.io/members.md

 <div>
 <h3>Sophia (Undergraduate Research Assistant)</h3>
 <p><span class="image left"><img src="assets/images/members/sophia_slinkard.jpg" alt="" /></span>
 Ms. Sophia Slinkard is an undergraduate student double-majoring in Biology and Psychology with an interest in pursuing graduate training in medicine.
 Sophia joined the lab in Fall 2022.
-As part of her Honors Thesis (2022-2023; co-supervised by Drs.
+As part of her research apprenticeship (2022-2023; co-supervised by Drs.
 Froeliger and Cofresi) focused on the role of reward-related learning in disordered eating behavior, she is learning how to collect and analyze EEG data from human participants.</p>
 </div>